ChaseY03/RoamioApp/README.md

 |        └── MapComponent.js                # Renders the map that is displayed on DefaultScreen
 |   └── navigation
 |        └── Navigation.js                  # Navigation structure for bottom tab navigation and account register/login
-|   └── screens/                            # Displayables on the app
+|   └── screens/                            # Viewable pages on the app
 |        └── AccountScreen.js               # Allows user to register or login
 |        └── AttractionsScreen.js           # Allows user to search for a location + ability to select attraction category
 |        └── DefaultScreen.js               # Main landing page after splash screen, allows user to search for a trip from A->B